TacticalMetaphysics/LiSE/README.md

 disconnecting, and changing color in response to drama.
 Templates for several such boards will be provided.

-Various places, things, and portals could represent the same person to different game systems.
+Various places, things, and portals could represent the same person for the purposes of different game mechanics.
 They are grouped together in a "character," along with whatever other information the game needs to have about the person.
 It's similar to the character sheets that are used in tabletop roleplaying games.
 The information in a character may be used to resolve the effects of any given event, and to decide how to schedule any event.
 The character is what determines how fast someone can move, whether in the physical world, the tech tree, or elsewhere.

 It's all very abstract.
 You could implement physics in this engine, if you wanted, but if that's your main concern, you might be happier with